tuist/SwiftyTailwind/README.md

 ### Integrating with Vapor

-You can integrate this with Vapor by setting up a `tailwind.swift`
+You can integrate this with Vapor by setting up a `tailwind.swift`:

 ```swift
 import SwiftyTailwind